 The recovery period following a root canal may last for several days.
 This is oral surgery, after all -- so plan to rest and relax until you feel comfortable and energetic enough to return to work, if possible.
 Eat a soft foods diet in the first day or two and take all medication exactly as directed.
 If you have received a temporary restoration, be careful when chewing until the tooth has been permanently restored.
 Notify your dentist if symptoms of swelling, bleeding, or pain do not subside after a few days.

 If you have an aching or damaged tooth that needs repairing, a root canal can rescue it and keep your smile complete.
-To learn more about this treatment option, do not hesitate to get in touch with your dentist in Towne Lake!
+To learn more about this treatment option, do not hesitate to get in touch with your dentist in Woodstock!
 Dr. Patel and his team look forward to helping patients enjoy healthy smiles for life with quality restorative dentistry.